seb-vial/grav-plugin-about-me/README.md

     path: user/plugins/aboutme/assets/avatars/santa.jpg

 gravatar:
   enabled: false # Enables gravatar, it will override picture_src option
   email: "example@test.com" # The email address your gravatar is attached to
   size: 100 # The size of your gravatar

 social_pages:
   enabled: true # Enables social network pages
   use_font_awesome: false # Use FontAwesome, enable this option only if FontAwesome is not loaded by your theme or another plugin
   pages: # Your social network pages here !
 Change the order at will by changing the default position value.
 You can also change the font icon and the title
     facebook:
+      icon_type: b
-      icon: facebook-official
+      icon: facebook
       title: Facebook
       position: 1
     twitter:
+      icon_type: b
       icon: twitter
       title: Twitter
       position: 2
-    google_plus:
-      icon: google-plus-square
-      title: Google+
-      position: 3
     github:
+      icon_type: b
       icon: github
       title: GitHub
-      position: 4
+      position: 3
     linkedin:
+      icon_type: b
-      icon: linkedin-square
+      icon: linkedin
       title: LinkedIn
-      position: 5
+      position: 4
     instagram:
+      icon_type: b
       icon: instagram
       title: Instagram
-      position: 6
+      position: 5
 ```

 By creating the configuration file: `user/config/plugins/aboutme.yaml` you have effectively created a site-wide configuration for AboutMe.